Plutonium-X/1D_NPC_Mawgul/MawgulNPC/README-Mawgul.txt

   * Added BG2EE and EET compatibility.
   * Added french translation (from Spanish, because English... ouch!).
   * corrections on a few items.
-  * Added memorized but unusable abilities to Mawgul.
   * removal of a book with no title, no text and no use (no reference anywhere)
   * In the item descriptions, the character was independently called Mauro or Mawgul or Mauricio or Maurilondin or Mauritius.
 A choice had to be made -> mawgul in all references.

+Versión 2.4
+  * In his description he had "special abilities similar to those of the priests of Helm".
+Indeed he had 4 innate ability slots and two heaum priest abilities known but not memorized.
+This has been corrected.